MishaLaskin/curl/README.md

 | train | E: 233 | S: 29500 | D: 19.6 s | R: 838.0947 | BR: 3.7254 | A_LOSS: -316.9415 | CR_LOSS: 136.5304 | CU_LOSS: 0.0000
 ```

 The maximum score for cartpole swing up is around 845 pts.
-Notice how CURL solves visual cartpole in 30k steps!
+Notice how CURL solves visual cartpole in <50k steps!
 This takes about and hour of training depending on your GPU.
-For reference, the state-state-of-the-art end-to-end method D4PG takes 50,000,000 timesteps to solve the same problem.
-CURL is ~1000x more efficient!
+For reference, the state-state-of-the-art end-to-end method D4PG takes 50M timesteps to solve the same problem.

-The above output decodes as:
+Log abbreviation mapping:

 ```
 train - training episode
 E - total number of episodes
 S - total number of environment steps
 D - duration in seconds to train 1 episode
-R - episode reward
+R - mean episode reward
 BR - average reward of sampled batch
 A_LOSS - average loss of actor
 CR_LOSS - average loss of critic